stackbuilders/railblazer/README.md

 # auto_configure

-`auto_configure` automatically generates a database.yml and sunspot.yml.
+`auto_configure` automatically generates a database.yml, sunspot.yml and redis configuration.
 This is generated from a template for mysql, mysql2, and postgres included with this gem.
 If you want, you can also override the default templates by including templates in a directory named `~/.blaze/templates`.

 Example usage:

 ```
 auto_configure RAILS_ROOT APP_OR_BUILD_NAME
 ```

+# Concurrency

+Railblazer is designed to help you run multiple builds in parallel for different projects.
+This means that it has to namespace the data stores your application may use.
+It namespaces things in the following way:

+1. Databases - databases are namespaced according to the application name given to the auto-configuration scripts
+2. SOLR - If your application uses sunspot_rails, Railblazer generates a sunspot.yml that chooses a random port in the 8900 range
+3. Redis - If your application uses resque, we randomly choose a database number from 0 - 63, initialize a redis connection and whack this into your rails app with a sledgehammer (overwriting any connections you may initialize with Resque.redis or $redis).
+You will probably need to set your redis.conf databases to 64, instead of the default 16 for this to work.

+Suggestions are always welcome about how to make Rails applications automatically play nicer in the same sandbox.

 # Summary